sickozell/SickoCV/README.md

 TRIG output sends a trigger when sample occurs.
 If Track & Hold is selected, it sends a trigger on tracking start and/or end, or a gate depending by the options ticked on context menu.

 Holder can be used as a simple white noise generator if in T&H mode with Sample on HIGH gate option ticked.
 There's a specific function in the context menu to achieve this setting with one click.

+holder8 is composed of 8 independent holder modules without attenuators and trig output.

 #### CONTEXT MENU
 **White Noise Type**